Keyword Research for Beginners: Unlock Your Website’s Potential

 - Enter your seed keywords.

-- Benefits: Discover unexpected keywords your site is attracting, identify opportunities to improve existing content.
+Discover unexpected keywords your site attracts and find opportunities to improve existing content.

-- What it is: Visualizes questions, prepositions, comparisons, alphabeticals and related searches around a keyword.
+Visualizes questions, prepositions, comparisons, alphabeticals, and related searches around a keyword.

 Paid Keyword Analysis Solutions (Consider for Future Development)

-- Features: Comprehensive keyword research, competitor analysis, site audits, content marketing tools.
-Provides exact search volumes, keyword difficulty scores, and related keywords.
+Features: Comprehensive keyword research, competitor analysis, site audits, content marketing tools.

-- Features: Similar to Semrush, strong focus on backlink analysis, robust keyword explorer, content gaps.
+Features: Similar to Semrush; focuses on backlink analysis, robust keyword explorer, and content gaps.

-- Benefit: Widely considered a leader in SEO tools.
+Benefit: Widely regarded as a leader in SEO tools.

-- Features: Keyword suggestions, search volume, difficulty, organic CTR (Click-Through Rate) predictions.
+Features: Keyword suggestions, search volume, difficulty, organic CTR predictions.

-- Benefit: User-friendly interface, good for beginners moving to paid tools.
+Benefit: User-friendly interface, great for beginners transitioning to paid tools.

-- Features: The tool comes with a limited free plan, giving you access to keyword suggestions, content inspiration and a website audit.
+Features: Offers a limited free plan with keyword suggestions, content inspiration, and website audit.

-- Benefit: Good entry-level paid tool with decent data for its price point.
+Benefit: Good entry-level paid tool with solid data for its price point.

 Step 3: Analyze Keyword Metrics (Search Volume, Competition and Intent)